hungcq/knowledge-repo/information-technology/aws/solution-architect/iam.md

   - Supported for users & roles (not groups)
   - Can be used in combination with Org.
 Effective permissions are intersection of boundary & identity-based policy & Org.
   - Use cases:
-    - Delegate responsibility to non admins
+    - Delegate responsibility to non-admins
     - Allow users to self-manage permissions without escalating their privileges
     - Restrict one specific user of whole acc via SCP
 - Access evaluation precedence: deny > Org > resource-based > identity-based > boundary -> session